Medically reviewed by Drugs.com. Last updated on April 7, 2021.

-The CDC estimates that about 20% of people in the U.S. who have HIV don’t know they are infected.
+Millions of people worldwide who have HIV don't know they are infected.
 It is important for people infected with HIV to know their status so they can get medical treatment before AIDS develops and they can take steps to prevent passing the virus to someone else.

 Without treatment, the number of CD4 cells almost always declines.
 During this time, the person may begin to develop swollen lymph nodes and skin problems, such as varicella-zoster (shingles), seborrheic dermatitis (dandruff), new or worsening psoriasis, and minor infections.
 Ulcers can develop around the mouth and herpes outbreaks (oral or genital) may become more frequent.

 Over the next few years, as more CD4 cells continue to die, skin problems and mouth ulcers develop more often.
 Many people develop diarrhea, fever, unexplained weight loss, joint and muscle pain, and fatigue.
 Old tuberculosis infections may reactivate even before AIDS develops.
 (Tuberculosis is one of the most common HIV/AIDS-related infections in the developing world.)

 Finally, with further decreases in the levels of CD4 cells, the person develops AIDS.
 According to the CDC, for an HIV-infected person, some signs that AIDS has developed (known as AIDS-defining conditions) are: